| Several times we received questions about how to hook up a flight

 also find a very simple but working microphone amplifier schematic which will improve the

 signal of the helmet microphone so it can be used in combination with the PC.
+OK, lets get started!
+First we

 need to know what materials we need to built this adapter.